huggingface/model_card/README.md

 ### license

-One of the valid license identifier. e.g.:
+One of the valid license identifiers. e.g.:

 ```
 - Apache 2.0